zahirulislam478/Documentation-on-NC-Excel/README.md

     form.remove();
 }
 ```

 ### Handling of Contact Numbers

-In the updated version, the `ContactNo` column is handled as text to avoid displaying contact numbers in scientific notation.
-This is achieved by explicitly setting the format for the `ContactNo` cells.
+In the previous version, while downloading the Excel file, contact numbers were displayed in scientific notation even though they were intended to be treated as text.
+The updated code ensures that the contact numbers retain their original format and do not convert to scientific notation.

 <img width="943" alt="1" src="https://github.com/zahirulislam478/Documentation-on-NC-Excel/assets/35406920/5a47661b-b048-4413-9de4-320e0f3f9453">